 Drinking water is something that many people simply forget!
 So don’t forget to remind your aging loved ones to get at least six classes of water a day.
 You can also place reusable water bottles in convenient locations around your loved one’s home such as on a bedside nightstand, by the couch and on the kitchen table, to act as reminders and to ensure water is always conveniently available.

-If you are concerned about the health and safety of an aging parent or loved one at home, consider hiring an hourly home caregiver in Greater Hartford to provide assistance on an as-needed basis.
+If you are concerned about the health and safety of an aging parent or loved one at home, consider hiring an hourly home caregiver in West Hartford to provide assistance on an as-needed basis.
 In addition to ensuring proper hydration and nutrition, caregivers can assist with household chores such as light housekeeping and transportation so your loved one can focus on their regular routines and the things they enjoy.
 Call a Care Manager today at 860-372-4500 to schedule a no-obligation, complimentary consultation.